-[∢][▶] During playback, changes the playback direction and playback speed.
+[◀] [▶] During playback, changes the playback direction and playback speed.
 While playback is paused, scrolls forward or back.
+You can also perform this operation using the function ring.
 Playback speed cannot be adjusted while the displayed image is zoomed.
 [SET] Toggles between pause and play.
 Zoom controller Zooms the image.
 You can use [▲], [▼], [◄], and [▶] to scroll the zoomed image on the monitor screen.
-Rotating the zoom controller towards (□) (□) while an image is not zoomed will display a menu of images in the current CS group.
+Rotating the zoom controller towards IIII (IN) while an image is not zoomed will display a menu of images in the current CS group.